 Hydronic Baseboard Heating History: 1950 to Present

 Hydronic baseboard heating has a history dating back several decades.
-It emerged as a popular heating method in the early 1950s and has since been widely used in cold climate areas of North America.
+It emerged as a popular heating method in the early 1950s.
+Since then, people widely use it in cold climate areas of North America.
 It is still a well-loved method of heating today.
-Here's a little about its history and why it remains popular.

 Beginnings